Robust Empirical Bayes Confidence Intervals: Empirical application

-Our sample consists of 595 U.S. \acp{CZ}, with population over 25,000 in the 2000 census, which is the set of \acp{CZ} for which \citet{chetty_impacts_2018} report baseline fixed effect estimates $Y_{i}$ of the effects $\theta_{i}$.
+Our sample consists of 595 U.S. \acp{CZ}, with population over 25,000 in the 2000 census: this is the sample for which \citet{chetty_impacts_2018} report baseline estimates $Y_{i}$ of the effects $\theta_{i}$.
 These baseline estimates are normalized so that their population-weighted mean is zero.
-Thus, we may interpret the effects $\theta_{i}$ as being relative to an ``average'' \ac{CZ}.
+We may therefore interpret $\theta_{i}$ as the effect relative to an ``average'' \ac{CZ}.
 We follow the baseline implementation from \Cref{sec:baseline-implementation} with standard errors $\hat{\sigma}_{i}$ reported by \citet{chetty_impacts_2018}, and covariates $X_{i}$ corresponding to a constant and the average outcomes for permanent residents.
 In line with the original analysis, we use precision weights $\omega_i=1/\hat{\sigma}^{2}_{i}$ when constructing the estimates $\hat{\delta}$, $\hat{\mu}_{2}$ and $\hat{\kappa}$.